 Yes.
 These proposed new Rules are not final and will not take effect until 2019, and the current Rules of Golf should continue to be followed by clubs, committees and golfers for all official competitions and regular play.
 But we encourage clubs, committees and groups of players to try out the proposed new Rules in an unofficial event and to let us know what they think.
 To help in organizing this, we have developed a sample “Test New Rules” sheet.
 To download a customizable Word document, click here.
-This document can be provided to all participants, who are then encouraged to complete the feedback form found here.
+This document can be provided to all participants, who are then encouraged to submit their feedback to the USGA.

 13. Am I allowed to post a score for handicap purposes which I made while trying out the proposed new Rules?